4IbWNsis3S/RCE-The-Planet/README.md

 medium = stack and heap overflows with full stack protections, forced ASLR, and NX

-hard = uninitialized-variable and double-free with full stack protections, forced ASLR, and NX(I'll add en
+hard = uninitialized-variable and double-free with full stack protections, forced ASLR, and NX

 impossibru = rust double-free

+No drivers because of signing and other annoyances on modern Windows OS.
+This only loses us a couple of interesting protections from Windows 10.